 - 6. Chu Kansen, Gonzalez Lorena, Obernolte Jay.
 Assembly Bill 7, An act to amdend Section 6808 of the Government Code, relating to computation of time, and declaring the urgency thereof, to take effect immediately.
-Sacramento, California2018.

-Assembly Bill 7 would set California's standard time to year-round daylight saving time afte the LLS.
-Congress authorizes the state to do so, as specified.
-The bill requires a two-thirds majority. - U.S. Congress authorizes the state to do so, as specified.
+Sacramento, California2018. - Assembly Bill 7 would set California's standard time to year-round daylight saving time afte the U.S. Congress authorizes the state to do so, as specified.
 The bill requires a two-thirds majority to pass. - 7.
 Post Bill, Lively John.
 House Bill 2297, Relating to standards of time; providing that this Act shall be referred to the people for their approval or rejection.
 The proposal abolishes the one-hour change in time from standard time to daylight saving time and maintains Oregon on daylight saving time year-round. .
 2019.